MichaelSasser/docker_images/README.md

 ### Images

-I also tag the images with timestamps, you can find them [here](https://github.com/MichaelSasser/docker_images/pkgs/container/ubuntu).
+The images are tagged with timestamps, you can find them all [here](https://github.com/MichaelSasser/docker_images/pkgs/container/ubuntu).
-You can find the "latest" images below.
+The "latest" images are listed below.
+The total file size (extracted) varies between 5 GB and 6 GB.

 #### Stable